The resources included below are not necessarily endorsed by the U.S. Department of Justice or by the Federal Interagency Working Group on LEP.

 Reports and Guides

-Report: Promising Practices for Ensuring Access to School Meals for Limited English Proficient Families, Food Research & Action Center
+Report: Promising Practices for Ensuring Access to School Meals for Limited English Proficient Families, Food Research & Action Center Food Stamp Bilingual Requirements, Welfare Law Center

 U.S. Department of Health and Human Services OCR Voluntary Resolution Agreement with the Arizona Department of Child Safety to ensure that individuals with limited English proficiency (LEP) are provided meaningful access to programs and activities.
 January 7, 2021 Press Release | December 18, 2020 Agreement

-U.S. Department of Health and Human Services OCR Addresses National Origin Discrimination in Alabama Child Welfare Programs- October 25, 2017, Agreement - August, 2017
+U.S. Department of Health and Human Services OCR Addresses National Origin Discrimination in Alabama Child Welfare Programs- October 25, 2017, Agreement (archive) - August, 2017

 State Child Care Policies for Limited English Proficient Families, The Center for Law and Social Policy - October 2012